krisuryanshi/solo-level-system/README.md

 ---

 > 🚨 **IMPORTANT**
-> First login may take ~30–60 seconds due to server cold start.
+> Please allow up to ~45 seconds on first login due to server cold start.

 ---